Learn something new every day

 More Info... by email

+Another thing to think about is the type of surface you’ll be engraving most often.
 An ideal engraving pen should cut into many types of surfaces, from plastic to metal.
-Pen tips that are made from a durable material will offer the best results.
-Diamond tips are perhaps the best at cutting through hard surfaces, but tungsten carbide may prove effective as well.
+Pen tips that are made from a durable material generally offer the best results.
+Diamond tips are perhaps the best at cutting through hard surfaces, but tungsten carbide is often very effective as well.
 These latter types also generally have lower prices.
-Further, tips with rounded surfaces will likely be less proficient in making necessary cuts.
+Pens with rounded tips often give better control, but will likely be less proficient in making deep or precise cuts.

 Devices for engraving are often measured via cuts per minute, or CPM.
-This number can range in the high thousands.
+This number can range from a few hundred to the high thousands.
 In most cases, a higher CPM ratio equates to finer engraving.
 As such, lower CPM numbers are often more useful for larger surfaces whereas a high CPM ratio indicates the tool can be effectively used on smaller surfaces.
 These figures and other purchasing considerations can best be compared through thorough online research and consumer recommendations.

-Another factor in choosing engraving pens is convenience.
-If an individual desires flexibility in movement, then a more lightweight pen should be sought.
+Your own comfort and convenience is something to consider, too.
+If flexibility in movement is important to you, then a more lightweight pen may be your best bet.
 Smaller weights range from about 1 to 1.25 pounds (about 0.45 to 0.57 kilograms).
 In addition, varieties that operate via palm mechanisms allow more freestanding portability.
 For comfort, many engraving pens also have a cushion-like texture around the finger grip.

-Engraving pens may sometimes refer to writing utensils that have individual or personal information engraved on the pen’s surface.
+In some cases, the term “engraving pen” might also refer to ink-based writing utensils that have individual or personal information engraved on their surface.
 Choices for these personalized engraving pens may depend on individual taste, as colors and sizes vary.
-Many companies do offer an array of design templates.
+Many companies offer an array of design templates.
 Both the pen and the engraving should be made with materials that will endure frequent use, so stainless steel is one hardy option.
 If the engraved pens are for advertising purposes, businesses may wish to buy discount bulk packages and pick designs that are large and eye-catching.